Organ donation: Controversies

 In 2008, California transplant surgeon Hootan Roozrokh was charged with dependent adult abuse for prescribing what prosecutors alleged were excessive doses of morphine and sedatives to hasten the death of a man with adrenal leukodystrophy and irreversible brain damage, to procure his organs for transplant.
 The case brought against Roozrokh was the first criminal case against a transplant surgeon in the US, and resulted in his acquittal.
 Further, Roozrokh successfully sued for defamation stemming from the incident.

 At California's Emanuel Medical Center, neurologist Narges Pazouki said an organ-procurement organization representative pressed her to declare a patient brain-dead before the appropriate tests had been done.
 In September 1999, eBay blocked an auction for "one functional human kidney" which had reached a highest bid of $5.7 million.
 Under United States federal laws, eBay was obligated to dismiss the auction for the selling of human organs, which is punishable by up to five years in prison and a $50,000 fine.

-On June 27, 2008, Indonesian Sulaiman Damanik, 26, pled guilty in a Singapore court for sale of his kidney to CK Tang's executive chair, Tang Wee Sung, 55, for 150 million rupiah (US$17,000).
+On June 27, 2008, Indonesian Sulaiman Damanik, 26, pled guilty in a Singapore court for selling his kidney to CK Tang's executive chair, Tang Wee Sung, 55, for 150 million rupiah (US$17,000).
 The Transplant Ethics Committee must approve living donor kidney transplants.
-Organ trading is banned in Singapore and in many other countries to prevent the exploitation of "poor and socially disadvantaged donors who are unable to make informed choices and suffer potential medical risks."
+Organ trading is banned in Singapore and in many other countries to prevent the exploitation of "poor and socially disadvantaged donors who are unable to make an informed choice and suffer potential medical risks."
 Toni, 27, the other accused, donated a kidney to an Indonesian patient in March, alleging he was the patient's adopted son, and was paid 186 million rupiah (US$21,000).

+In October, 2021, Anthony Thomas "TJ" Hoover II, 36, was scheduled to have his organs harvested after being pronounced brain dead at the Baptist Health hospital of Richmond, Ky.
+According to whistleblower reports Hoover II woke up in the operating room right before the procedure and, after the surgeons assigned for the organ retrieval refused to proceed, a supervisor at Kentucky Organ Donor Affiliates (KODA) ordered the case coordinator Nyckoletta Martin to "find another surgeon or you'll lose your job because we're going to complete this case.".
+The case prompted a federal investigation though it was disputed by KODA.